lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

                 ]
             },

-Next, let's help guide families through this frame by adding numbers to the sections.
+Next, let's help guide families through this frame by adding numbers to the section titles.
 (In a real study you might also consider breaking up a page like this into three shorter pages!)

 * Find the line ``"title": "Overview of how to participate in this study",`` and change that to ``"title": "1.
 Overview of how to participate in this study",``